7th - 8th

-All students will enjoy PE together.
-Class time will consist of age-appropriate workouts followed by active group games.
+All elementary and middle school students will enjoy PE together.
+Class time will consist of age-appropriate workouts and active group games.

 All ages will eat lunch together in the Harry Myers building.
 After eating, kids are free to play outside at the playground or just hang out and relax until time for the next class.

 TEXAS AQUATIC SCIENCE

 Aquatic Science takes students through the wonderful world of water, from headwaters to oceans, and molecules to ecosystems.
 Harry Myers Park provides the opportunity to study multiple bodies of water with three unique ponds and a creek, affording students the chance to get hands-on water observation in addition to classroom discussions and projects.
 Aquatic science will touch on environmental science, chemistry, and biology.
 Curriculum is available free online or through textbook purchase.

 All ages will be together for Enrichment classes.
 Students may choose between the following classes: